mindhivenz/gulp-cf-deploy/README.md

 - Keeps you updated while waiting for the deployment to complete
 - Pipes the outputs of the stack as simplified JSON through the Gulp stream so you can save the outputs or process them further
-- Defaults to deleting a failed stack creation rather than the CF default of 'rollback' which then has to then be manually deleted to try again (however, even when the delete has completed the full details of the failed stack are still available at the console URL)
+- Defaults to deleting a failed stack creation rather than the CloudFormation default of 'rollback' which then has to be manually deleted to try again (however, even when the delete has completed the full details of the failed stack are still available at the console URL)

 ## Install